Flamitsu/debloat-firmware/README.md

 ## 3. How can you use this script?

 - This script needs root privileges because it modifies Portage configuration.
-- clang // gcc main.c -o main .
+- gcc // clang main.c -o main .
 - doas // sudo ./main

 ## 4. Current state
 Already rewritted the script in C.
 Waiting it to be merged into a useflag with emerge in the linux-firmware package.
-Currently SystemD is not supported.
-Planing to read the ring buffer so do not need to rely on log files.
+- The kernel ring buffer can be read already, i dont need to rely on log files.